caseyg/awesome/TOPICS.md

 ## automation-tools

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## business-automation

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## enterprise-automation

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

+## mcp-servers-directory

+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## n8n

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 *   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.

-## powerautomate

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative

 ## tray

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## workato

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## workflow-automation

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 *   [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.